barrystilesGh/alx-pre_course/README.md

-I am abiut to do awesome stuff
+I am about to do some awesome stuff